chiara-corsini7/programming/project/roto-trasla/README.md

 - <tt>a = a, b = a, c = 10 Å</tt>
 - <tt>α = 90°, β = 90°, γ = 120°</tt>

 where a is the cell parameter and it is <tt>a = 2.464 Å</tt>.
 By replicating the coordinates in the $x$ and $y$ direction of the wanted amount we will obtain a graphene sheet.

-The create graphite we have to shift that same graphene sheet by  <tt>dx = a/2, dy = a(√3/6), dz = 3.34 Å</tt> and unite it to the previous graphene sheet.
+To create graphite, we have to shift that same graphene sheet by  <tt>dx = a/2, dy = a(√3/6), dz = 3.34 Å</tt> and unite it to the previous graphene sheet.
 Doing this we will have obtained a 2 layer graphite surface.

 To start creating the graphene layer make sure to be in the roto-trasla/ directory